Paddlefruit/ProjectZomboid_CommunityRig/README.md

 ## Things to note

 ### Dress Bones
-The bones that control how dresses move on the player should automatically adjust themselves based on the legs' locations, So you shouldn't need to worry about them.
+The dress bones should automatically move according to the legs, but may require some adjustment from the animator.
+I plan to make them move more intelligently in the future.

 ### Asset Library
 The 'Bip01' armature is marked as an asset for you to use in asset libraries.